Patrick0x41/patrick0x41.github.io/_posts/2023-02-17-Hunting-The-Hunters.md

 ## Setup

 After installing rengine on my VPS, I attempted to hide the dashboard by configuring the port to only be accessible through localhost.
 During this process, I discovered that multiple ports were exposed through Docker, including the database port.
-As a result, I began to investigate further and found that there were hard-coded credentials for both the database and the dashboard during installation. `Note that newer versions of rengine include warning messages to prompt users to change these credentials.`
+As a result, I began to investigate further and found that there was hard-coded credentials for the database. `Note that newer versions of rengine include warning messages to prompt users to change these credentials.`

 ## Reconnaissance